dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

   	- if your energy/time is diverted to other things, you're not going to get much done

   - important for angel investors  (cut?)
     - if you want to perform as an angel investor,
       - you need strong communication with the companies you fund
         - or at least, you need to have some kind of apparatus in place that provides you with the information you need
           - [reword?]
       - if you aren't capable of getting the straightforward information you need about your investments

+calculating risk

+appearances vs. reality
+- how a strategy is perceived
+- shielding your tactics from detection
+  - poker analogy: if your tell is spotted, how do you use it again?
+    - if you call a bluff or win too many times on one basis...
+    - the way to reuse them is to randomly swap out your tactics
+      - and allow the opponent to "win" just enough to think that the next hand is a good bet
+    - in other words you have to detect when you have been detected

 knowledge of legal options for your business
 - strategically structuring your patents and other IP registration